PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 The envisioned workflow for applying published customizations (which you or someone else already developed and pushed to a Git repository served by an online host such as GitHub) is only partially implemented so far, but it already works well for basic use-cases - and it is already used as part of the PlanktoScope OS's [installation process](../subsystems/installation.md) for setting up the PlanktoScope OS over a Raspberry Pi OS image:

-- Stage the customized pallet for deployment, using the `forklift pallet switch` command (e.g. `forklift pallet switch github.com/PlanktoScope/pallet-segmenter@edge` to use the latest development/unstable version of the [github.com/PlanktoScope/pallet-segmenter](https://github.com/PlanktoScope/pallet-segmenter) pallet).
-(Note: currently, the `forklift pallet switch` command immediately applies the pallet, instead of staging it to be applied on the next reboot; the default behavior of the `forklift pallet switch` command will be changed, though the previous behavior can still be used with a `--immediate` flag)
+- Stage the customized pallet to be applied on the next boot of the PlanktoScope OS, using the `forklift pallet switch` command (e.g. `forklift pallet switch github.com/PlanktoScope/pallet-segmenter@edge` to use the latest development/unstable version of the [github.com/PlanktoScope/pallet-segmenter](https://github.com/PlanktoScope/pallet-segmenter) pallet).

-- Reboot the Raspberry Pi computer to apply the staged deployment.
-(Note: currently, a reboot is not needed if the custom pallet only changes the deployed Docker Compose apps and does not affect the existing OS configuration files or systemd services.)
-If the deployment cannot be successfully applied during boot, `forklift` will instead apply the last staged deployment which was successfully applied.
-(Note: currently `forklift` does not revert to the last staged deployment which was successfully booted.)
+- Reboot the Raspberry Pi computer to apply the staged pallet.
+If the staged pallet cannot be successfully applied during boot, on subsequent boots `forklift` will instead apply the last staged pallet which was successfully applied.
+(Note: only a failure to update the Docker containers running on the OS is detected as a failed attempt to apply the staged pallet; if you cause problems with the systemd services or other OS configurations provided by your pallet but the Docker containers are all correctly updated, the pallet will still be considered to have been successfully applied.)

 (TODO: create a "tutorial"-style page elsewhere in this docs site, and link to it from here; it could just be a pallet which reconfigures the docs-site deployment to serve the full site with hardware instructions, and which includes https://hub.docker.com/r/linuxserver/firefox or https://github.com/linuxserver/docker-chromium and/or https://github.com/linuxserver/docker-webtop and/or ZeroTier and/or an ML classifier GUI and/or Jupyter Tensorflow)